Achilles Tendon Surgery and

 If Achilles Tendon Surgery is Required...

-If all conservative treatment methods have been explored and your symptoms (pain as well as limited use for daily activities) persists, then you will be considered a candidate for surgery.
+If all conservative treatment methods have been explored and your symptoms (pain as well as limited use for daily activities) persist, then you will be considered a candidate for surgery.
 You and your doctor may decide to move forward and have you undergo surgery, which will trigger the next chapter of your achilles recovery journey.
 Your post surgery rehabilitation efforts will have an important impact on how soon you can return to living and enjoying your normal daily life.

 The surgery that is selected for your injury will depend on the level of your pain and the amount of damage your doctor suspects there may be to your tendon.
 Much of this damage will be determined through the use of physical exams, x-rays and MRI results.